Palm Beach Gardens, Florida: Law Enforcement

-The Palm Beach Gardens Police Department has 127 sworn officers as of 2022.
+The Palm Beach Gardens Police Department has 128 sworn officers, 61 non-sworn civilian staff, eight part-time personnel, and a volunteer force of both reserve officers and citizens mobile patrol members.
 Its operational divisions include Road Patrol, Traffic, K-9, Detective and Crime Scene Investigation, SWAT and Hostage Negotiation.
-The department also has an 85-member Volunteers in Police Service (VIPS) unit, including a Police Explorer Post.

-As of 2022, the Chief of Police is Clinton Shannon.
+As of 2025, the Chief of Police is Dominick Pape.
 In 2016 a police officer was convicted for the killing of Corey Jones, an African American man awaiting a tow truck after his vehicle broke down in Palm Beach Gardens.

 The Police Department provides protection to the city and also manages NorthComm - The North County Communications Center which handles emergency communications for the City of Palm Beach Gardens, the villages of Tequesta and North Palm Beach, and the towns of Jupiter, Juno Beach and Palm Beach Shores.
 When someone calls 9-1-1 in one of these locations, their call is routed to NorthComm and from there they notify the nearest available police unit.

 The Palm Beach Gardens Police Foundation is a non-profit foundation holding IRS 501(c)(3) status.
 The Mission of the Palm Beach Gardens Police Foundation is to secure private funding to enhance the integrity of the community and the effectiveness of the Police Department.
 It does this by providing funding for innovative police department projects, that would not otherwise be funded from the city's budget.

 Fire Rescue

 The Palm Beach Gardens Fire Rescue Department has been serving the citizen's of the city since 1964.
-The department operates out of the following five stations located throughout the city:
+The department operates out of the following six stations located throughout the city: